Driving from outside

 • imgui_open / imgui_close — set state.pending_open / state.pending_close on container widgets (popups, closable windows, tabs, tree nodes).

-Always L2/L3 first — they’re race-free under the framework’s per-frame consumption rule.
-Drop to L1 only when there’s no L2 counterpart (drag along a custom trajectory, paste a long string into a focused input, sustain a chord, …).
+Prefer imgui_click for clicks and imgui_force_set for values — the first is a faithful click, the second a deterministic value write.
+Drop to raw synth IO only when there’s no higher-level counterpart (drag along a custom trajectory, paste a long string into a focused input, sustain a chord, …).

 imgui_snapshot — read the world